Pevensie/pevensie_redis/README.md

 ## Development

-Tests rely on a local Redis instance running on port 6379.
-The repo includes a `compose.yaml` file to start a local Valkey instance for testing, but feel free to use any Redis instance you'd like.
+Tests rely on a local Redis-compatible database running on port 6379.
+The repo includes a `compose.yaml` file to start a local Valkey instance for testing, but feel free to use any Redis-compatible database you'd like.

 Tests  can be run with: